velezbeltran/velezbeltran.github.io/content/self-study/markov-chains/chapter2.md

 ---
-title: "Chapter 2 – Continuous Time Markov Chains"
+title: "Chapter 2: Continuous Time MCs"
 weight: 1
 date: "2025-04-16"
 math: True
 ---

+As titled!
+A variety of problems on continious time markov chains.
+Mostly, set-up.

 ### Exercise 1

 **Problem:**
 Suppose $S$ and $T$ are independent exponential random variables of parameters $\alpha$ and $\beta$ respectively.